 The SW monsoon winds are the strongest in the whole tropical zone.
-During this period, swells always hover around 8-12 ft and come with a period ranging from 6-15 s.
+During this period, swells always reach around 8-12 ft and come with a period ranging from 6-15 ft.
 The dominant monsoon seasons are from June to August (SW monsoon) and from November to January (NE).
 During the summer the SW wind is absent in the morning and increases in intensity during the afternoon.
 It is very rare to find it offshore.
-Cyclones usually form in the Indian Ocean when the surface temperature of the water reaches 29 ° C (84 ° F): 75% of these cyclones vanish in the coasts of Oman, the remaining 25% cross the coast of the Runn of Kutch.
-Pakistan has semi-daily tides with daily inequalities, which reach a maximum of 9ft.
-High tide is the best time to surf as it helps the swell to enter the various spots.
+Cyclones usually form in the Indian Ocean when the surface temperature of the water reaches 29 ° C (84 ° F): 75% of these cyclones head towards the coasts of Oman, the remaining 25% cross the coast of the Runn of Kutch.
+Pakistan has semi-diurnal tides with daily inequalities, which reach a maximum of 9ft.
+High tide is the best to surf as it helps the swell to enter the various spots.

-How to get there: Karachi is the main international airport now reached by fewer and fewer airlines, but the hub for the national airline PIA.
-Local flights are made on small planes that do not allow the transport of boards longer than 7'6 ”.
+How to get there: Karachi is the main international airport and it is now reached by fewer and fewer airlines, but the hub for the national airline PIA.
+Local flights are made on small planes that don’t allow the transport of boards longer than 7’6 ”.
 Gwadar can be reached from Mosqat thanks to the comfortable planes of Oman Air.

 Accommodation and food: Some foreigners have the option of accessing the Marjan Resort, located in the hammer-shaped area in Gwadar, receiving air-conditioned room for $ 40 per double, excellent food for around 800rps ($ 12) per meal.
 If you want there is a cheaper option which consists of accommodation in the Rest House, overlooking the bay to the west, for only 600rps (10 $) for a double.
 Dhal, Nan, fish and dates will be your main food.

 Nature and culture: Gwadar is a large piece of rock 10km long, 2km wide and 200m high, connected by a 20km long thin line of sand.
 The white clay cliffs are something surreal.
-Don't miss the shipyards, ports, mud volcanoes and lively night bazaars.
+Don’t miss the shipyards, ports, mud volcanoes and lively night bazaars.
 It is incredibly cheap.
-Islamic beliefs are strong, but much less so than those of neighboring countries.
+Islamic beliefs are strong.

-Dangers and annoyances: Apart from the numerous controls of the coast guard, the strong heat, the dust, some sea or land snakes, some rare sharks, the rest is all quiet!
+Dangers and annoyances: Apart from the numerous controls of the coast guard, the strong heat, the dust, some sea or land snakes, some rare sharks, there are no problems!